JiajunMeng/JiajunMeng.github.io/_pages/about.md

 Academic Services
 ======
-- Editor of _Journal of Economy and Technology (JET)_.
+- Editor of _Journal of Economy and Technology (JET)_
 - As one of the main writers, co-edited "Marketing Management: Theory and Data Practice" (Tsinghua University Press)

 Publications
 ======
-- Federated Learning Cooperation between Competitors
+- "Federated Learning Cooperation between Competitors"
-- Toward Federated Learning Cooperation without Adversarial Attacks
+- "Toward Federated Learning Cooperation without Adversarial Attacks"
-- Search with Seller's Regret
+- "Search with Seller's Regret"
-- Search Pattern Comparison: Sequential and Parallel Search
+- "Search Pattern Comparison: Sequential and Parallel Search"